thomasdenney/FAQ/README.md

 ###Is Xcode usable on a MacBook?

 Xcode demands a lot of screen space, especially when editing storyboards.
-It is, however, perfectly usable on a MacBook display.
+It is, however, perfectly usable on a MacBook display, even the 11" MacBook Air.
 If you've got a retina MacBook Pro you can change the display's resolution so that you get more screen space, which can be very useful when editing storyboards.

 ###Do I need an iOS device?